JoseRoca/AfxNova/Tools/TLB_101/docs/The making of a Type Library Browser.md

          IF pTypeAttr->cFuncs THEN
             hSubNode2 = TreeView_AddItem(hTreeView, hSubNode, NULL, "Number of methods = " & WSTR(pTypeAttr->cFuncs))
             IF pTKind = TKIND_INTERFACE THEN
-               this.GetFunctions(pTypeInfo, pTypeAttr, hTreeView, hSubNode2, TRUE, TRUE, pTKind, cwsImplInterface) ELSE
+               this.GetFunctions(pTypeInfo, pTypeAttr, hTreeView, hSubNode2, TRUE, TRUE, pTKind, dwsImplInterface) ELSE
-               this.GetFunctions(pTypeInfo, pTypeAttr, hTreeView, hSubNode2, VTableView, TRUE, pTKind, cwsImplInterface) END IF
+               this.GetFunctions(pTypeInfo, pTypeAttr, hTreeView, hSubNode2, VTableView, TRUE, pTKind, dwsImplInterface) END IF
          ELSE
             hSubNode2 = TreeView_AddItem(hTreeView, hSubNode, NULL, "Number of methods = 0")
          END IF
       END IF
    END IF
+   ' ----------------------------------------------------------------------------
 ```

-A very important particularity is that the information can be returned in two different kind of views, the VTable view and the Automation view.
+A very important particularity is that the information can be returned in two different kind of views, the **VTable** view and the **Automation** view.

-To change the type of views from the default Automation one to the VTable one, we have to call the GetRefTypeOfImplType of the ITypeInfo interface.
+To change the type of views from the default Automation one to the VTable one, we have to call the **GetRefTypeOfImplType** of the **ITypeInfo** interface.
 The meager documentation provided by Microsoft states that "If a type description describes a COM class, it retrieves the type description of the implemented interface types.
 For an interface, GetRefTypeOfImplType returns the type information for inherited interfaces, if any exist."
 See: https://msdn.microsoft.com/en-us/library/windows/desktop/ms221569(v=vs.85).aspx

-There is a remark at the bottom: "If the TKIND_DISPATCH type description is for a dual interface, the TKIND_INTERFACE type description can be obtained by calling GetRefTypeOfImplType with an indexof –1, and by passing the returned pRefTypehandle to GetRefTypeInfo to retrieve the type information."
+There is a remark at the bottom: "If the TKIND_DISPATCH type description is for a dual interface, the TKIND_INTERFACE type description can be obtained by calling **GetRefTypeOfImplType** with an indexof –1, and by passing the returned *pRefTypehandle* to **GetRefTypeInfo** to retrieve the type information."

-So, if we have a TKIND_DISPATCH description and be want a TKIND_INTERFACE description (assuming that the Dispatch interface is dual and not a dispatch only interface), we can get it passing -1 to GetRefTypeOfImplType.
+So, if we have a TKIND_DISPATCH description and be want a TKIND_INTERFACE description (assuming that the Dispatch interface is dual and not a dispatch only interface), we can get it passing -1 to **GetRefTypeOfImplType**.

 ```
 ' // Attempt to change the view to VTable